skranz/RTutor/README.md

 Distributing the problem set for RStudio use is simple: just give your students the structure file as .rps and the empty problem set as .rmd file and tell them to install RStudio and all packages as described above.

-Problem sets as R package: I plan to simplify distribution further by the option to create an R package for each problem set or for goups of problem sets, but I have not yet implemented it.
+Problem sets as R package: I plan to simplify distribution further by the option to create an R package for each problem set or for groups of problem sets, but I have not yet implemented it.

 Students can then go on solving the problem set.
 You can also ask them to upload the solutions and possible the log files that track their solution process.